 In a Frankfurt civil case, Schiraldi claimed that Deutsche Bank chief executive Christian Sewing supervised a defective internal audit.

-This audit was used as a significant part of the evidence to convict Schiraldi and the other bankers in Italy in 2019.
+This audit played a crucial role in providing the evidence that led to the conviction of Schiraldi and several other bankers in Italy in 2019.

-In his recent letter to the ECB, Schiraldi also requested the watchdog investigate Sewing’s role in overseeing the audit report.
+In the letter to the ECB, Schiraldi also urged ECB to probe the role of Sewing in supervising the audit report.

-Deutsche Bank stated: “As we have previously stated, Deutsche Bank considers the legal claims by former employees in this matter to be entirely without merit and will defend itself against them robustly.”
+Deutsche Bank was quoted by FT as stating: “As we have previously stated, Deutsche Bank considers the legal claims by former employees in this matter to be entirely without merit and will defend itself against them robustly.”